Ahmedemad77/32-Point-FFT/README.md

 # 32-Point-FFT
+### Design
 The design is Based on Cooley-Tukey algorithm, Where FFT operation is breaked down into 2-point FFT Assumptions MAC works at a frequency of 100MHz.
 FFT block should output 20M samples per second.
 The samples input to the FFT block are output from an 8-bit ADC
+### Verification
+Self checking UVM environment that Verify the result of the FFT block, the golden model is implemented inside the UVM environment utilizing System Verilog DPI feature that calls C++ function which call(s) python FFT function to have the result of the FFT input Vector and check it at the run time.

 # The repository contains: